bbcawodu/careadvisors-backend/docs/API_Version_2/Metrics_Backend_API.md

 ## Consumer Metrics Backend API

 ### Consumer Metrics Submission API
 To submit an entry of consumer metrics data corresponding to a specific staff member, make a PUT request to: http://picbackend.herokuapp.com/v2/metrics/.

+- The headers of the request should include:
+    - "Content-Type: "application/json""

 The body of the request should be a JSON document which has the following format:

 ```
 {